cloudui/blogstack/content/post/2026-05-04-flashattn-cutlass/index.md

 A[1, 2] = 7
 ```

-But now, we realize the strides *cannot* be the same.
-We know our row-major stride must be `Stride<4, 1>`Following our formula:
+But now we realize the strides *cannot* be the same.
+We know our row-major stride must be `Stride<4, 1>`.
+Following our formula:

 ```python
 # i*stride_row + j*stride_col